navikt/pam-unleash/README.md

 # Unleash support

-Library tha simplifies unleash usage and reduces the amount of code needed to use [Unleash](https://github.com/Unleash/unleash) feature toggles.
+Library that simplifies unleash usage and reduces the amount of code needed to use [Unleash](https://github.com/Unleash/unleash) feature toggles.
 Should make it easier to test feature toggled code, as well as cleaning up toggles, because there are less dependencies passed around in client code